-- Our Patients to achieve excellence in everything 2 we do - 3.
-Our Population - to work seamlessly with our partners to improve lives
+- 2. Our Patients to be good or outstanding in everything we do - 3.
+Our Population to work seamlessly with our partners to improve lives

 Our People

 The success of our strategy is a combination of the talent in the organisation and the quality of the leadership team.
 It is our people, and those of our partners, that can; help our population start life well; help our patients when they are ill; form and maintain great teams.
 The adaptability and improvement of our organisation and of our system is totally dependent on how we grow and care for our people.